-Every single one of my blog posts have been drafted and planned in Google docs.
+Every single one of my blog posts has been drafted and planned in Google docs.

-So today, I’m going to go over why I like google docs, and how you can use it to organize your blogging business!
+So today, I’m going to go over the benefits of Google Docs, and how you can use it to organize your blogging business!

 So you may be wondering why I draft all of my blog posts in google docs first.
 Wouldn’t it just make more sense to draft it right in WordPress?

 While that certainly would save a step, there are a few reasons why I don’t do that.

 1. GOOGLE DOCS SAVE FEATURE IS MORE RELIABLE

 There have been times when I’ve heard of people losing hours of blog work because WordPress didn’t save their drafts.
 It honestly happens more than you think.

 With Google Docs, I find the save feature works wonderfully.
 Every single change you make is saved.